Ziad Jarrah

-They attempted to crash the plane into the United States Capitol Building or the White House.
+In September 2001, Jarrah, Ahmed al-Haznawi, Ahmed al-Nami, and Saeed al-Ghamdi boarded Flight 93 at Newark International Airport.
+Mid-flight, they took control of the cockpit, injuring or killing the pilots, and Jarrah began flying it towards Washington, D.C.
+His group likely planned to crash the flight into either the U.S. Capitol or the White House.
 (Note: Various sources have speculated that the White House was the target of Flight 93; the 9/11 Commission Report, based on information derived from the interrogations of Khalid Sheikh Mohammed, confidently asserts that it was, in fact, the Capitol Building that was targeted.
 Additionally, before he was captured, Sheikh Mohammed, along with bin al-Shibh, told an Al Jazeera reporter (who was taken blindfolded to his hideout) back in 2002 that the fourth target was in fact the Capitol Building.)
-However, Jarrah, who noticed that the passengers had become aware of the other three attacks and were trying to force open the cockpit door, rocked the plane several times from side to side to throw them off balance and consulted with his accomplices.
-It was 9:45 a.m., and when Jarrah realized they would not achieve their goals, he whispered the Shahada: "There is no god but Allah; Muhammad is the messenger of Allah."
-He did not surrender control to the passengers and crashed the plane into a field in Somerset County, Pennsylvania, at around 10:03 a.m.
-Seconds before the plane crashed, Jarrah's last words, "Allahu Akbar" (repeated many times), were recorded on the CVR.
+Their plan was thwarted when the passengers then tried storming the cockpit to take back the plane, which caused it to crash in a field near Shanksville, Pennsylvania, killing everyone on board who was still alive.